framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ```

 When you finished adding the commands, save the file and close it.
-Now search within the prior mentioned folder (where you grabbed the .ini from) and locate the follwing file `mele.extractedbin`.
-Drag that file into the ME3TweaksModManager and in the bottom left the following message should appear [Compiled Coalesced File].
+Now, search within the previously mentioned folder (where you grabbed the .ini from) and locate the following file: `mele.extractedbin`.
+Drag that file into the ME3TweaksModManager and in the bottom left, the following message should appear [Compiled Coalesced File].
 Within the folder you should find the new Coalesced.
 Drag this one into the `Mass Effect 2\BIOGame\CookedPCConsole`.

 ## Mass Effect 3

-For Mass Effect 3 the process is a bit more straight forward, however it's up to you if you want to perform the edits by hand in Notepad etc. according to the prior mentioned process for ME2 or if you want to use the Wenched Coalesced Editor which allows you to directly edit the file without unpacking it first.
+For Mass Effect 3, the process is a bit more straightforward, however it's up to you if you want to perform the edits by hand in Notepad etc. according to the previously mentioned process for ME2 or if you want to use the Wenched Coalesced Editor which allows you to directly edit the file without unpacking it first.

-Either way you need to perform the same steps.
+Either way, the initial steps are the same.

 1. Navigate to `Mass Effect 3\BIOGame\CookedPCConsole`
 2. Locate the `Coalesced.bin` file

-Perform the unpacking steps mentioned above or open up the file with the Coalesced Editor.
+Perform the unpacking steps mentioned above, or open up the file with the Coalesced Editor.
 If you choose the Editor: open it up, load the file and head to the `SFXGAME` tab.

-Add the follwing commands under each named section:
+Add the following commands under each named section:

 ```
 [SFXGameModeCinematic]